Andreas Vojta

 Andreas Vojta (born 9 June 1989 in Vienna) is an Austrian distance runner.
 He competed in the 1500 metres competition at the 2012 Summer Olympics.
+He is the current Austrian marathon champion.

 Running career

 Andreas Vojta began his running career at LCC Vienna.
 He was initially trained by Renata Sitek and then rose to the training group of athletic conductor Wilhelm Lilge.
 After finishing a strong 11th overall in the men's 1500 metres at the 2010 European Athletics Championships, he was named Austrian athlete of the year and was awarded the "Golden Emil".